80sfy.com, by Art Sangurai, is a pretty cool site if you love synthwave music or the 1980s in general.

 -- ...

-record in a similar way, concerning themselves only with the parent messages that they themselves use.
+All of the other child components in the 80sfy application handle the Msgs record in a similar way, concerning themselves only with the parent messages that they themselves use.

-With regards to how these parent messages are used inside of views, and how they wrap their child messages, let’s have a look at an example in the user interface code for the play/pause button in the ControlPanel
+With regards to how these parent messages are used inside of views, and how they wrap their child messages, let’s have a look at an example in the user interface code for the play/pause button in the ControlPanel:

 src/ControlPanel/View/Controls.elm